RedHatInsights/cicd-tools/docs/cicd_tools/image_builder.md

 Request (a Pull Request pipeline for a project hosted in Github or a Merge Request pipeline for a project hosted in Gitlab).

+## CICD_IMAGE_BUILDER_MULTIARCH

+Type: "boolean", Default value: "false"

+If set to true, the image will be built for multiple architectures.
+The default value is false.

+## CICD_IMAGE_BUILDER_BUILDX_BUILDER

+Type: "string", Default value: "multiarchbuilder"

+The name of the buildx builder to use when building multiarch images.
+The default value is "multiarchbuilder".

 ## Expected Image tags based on the environment

 The following table has examples of the different combinations of the variables and tags that are